Evergreen: Efficient Claim Verification for Semantic Aggregates: Introduction

 We present \system, a system that reliably and efficiently verifies claims from semantic aggregates by treating claim verification as a semantic query processing problem with principled optimizations and provenance capture.
 In particular, \system\ compiles each claim into a declarative \emph{semantic verification query} composed of standard relational operators and semantic operators, shifting the burden of optimization and citation capture away from the LLM and onto the query engine.
-Crucially, \system\ reuses the same query engine that produced the semantic aggregate, requiring no separate verification infrastructure.
+Crucially, \system\ can reuse the same query engine that produced the semantic aggregate, requiring no separate verification infrastructure.
 Its efficiency stems from two complementary classes of optimizations.
 First, \system\ introduces \emph{verification-aware optimizations}---including early stopping, relevance sorting, and estimation with anytime-valid confidence sequences~\cite{darling_1967_cs,waudby_smith_2023_betting_cs}---that exploit the structure of verification queries to minimize the amount of evidence that must be examined.
 These techniques are specific to verification queries and constitute our primary technical contributions.
 Second, \system\ incorporates \emph{general-purpose optimizations} for semantic queries, such as operator fusion, similarity filtering, and prompt caching.
-Collectively, these optimizations enable substantial reductions in cost and latency.
-Finally, \system\ accompanies each verdict with citations---minimal explanations of why a claim holds or why not---formalized via \emph{semiring provenance} for first-order logic~\cite{gradel_2024_fol_provenance}.
+Finally, \system\ accompanies each verdict with citations---a minimal explanation of why a claim holds or why not---formalized by applying and extending \emph{semiring provenance} for first-order logic~\cite{gradel_2024_fol_provenance}.